Therapeutic gastroscopy and colonoscopy with biopsy

 - Take small samples of tissue (biopsies).

-What does a therapeutic gastroscopy and colonoscopy with biopsy involve?
+What does a therapeutic gastroscopy involve?

 A therapeutic gastroscopy usually takes about 30 minutes.
 Your consultant will place the endoscope in the back of your mouth, which will have been numbed with an anaesthetic spray.
 They will then ask you to swallow the first part of the tube, before guiding it gently down your oesophagus and into your stomach.
 Video images sent from the endoscope will enable your doctor to examine your upper gastrointestinal system.
 They can also use small tools passed through the endoscope to treat problems.